 If you receive any cash from the sale, the 1031 Exchange will fail and you’ll be liable for capital gains taxes.
 There are no extensions or exceptions when it comes to the 45-day identification period which includes both weekends and holidays.

-According to the IRS, you can identify up to three properties as replacement properties.
+According to the IRS, you can identify up to three investment properties as replacement properties.
 You can also identify more as long as certain valuation parameters are met.

 This is the second timing rule that comes with a delayed exchange.
 The rule requires that an investor close on the replacement property within 180 days of selling the relinquished property.